semgrep/semgrep-docs/docs/supported-languages.md

 <SscIntro/>

 Semgrep Supply Chain parses **lockfiles** for dependencies, then scans your codebase for reachable findings based on the lockfiles.
 Some languages, such as Java, have several lockfiles, depending on your repository's package manager.
-For some languages, such as JavaScript and Python, a manifest file is also parsed.
+For some languages, such as JavaScript and Python, a manifest file is also parsed to determine [transitivity](/docs/semgrep-supply-chain/glossary/#transitive-or-indirect-dependency).

 <table>
 <thead><tr>